brightcove/brightcove-player-sdk-ios-ssai/README.md

 ```

 ## Known Issues

+* **NextGen Live SSAI (Cloud Playout 2.0) is not supported.** This plugin only supports Legacy Live SSAI streams (URLs containing `_ssaiM`).
+NextGen Live streams use a different URL format (`ssai.live.brightcove.com`) and will fall back to normal playback without SSAI features (no ad UI, beaconing, or clickthrough support).
+This is a known limitation.
+To enable playback for NextGen Live streams, client apps should detect the JWT-style `livePlaybackToken` (starts with "eyJ") and use a basic playback controller instead of the SSAI session provider.

 * Because tvOS does not support Web browsing, Companion Ads, Learn More and all ad clickthroughs are ignored on that platform.